 To finish off the tour, we’ll take a look at a couple more areas in the History of France Museum.
 In the map below, you can find them in the lower left.
 We’ll visit the 1792 Room/Merchants’ Room (number 37) and the Gallery of Great Battles (number 38).

 This concludes our tour of the main residence of the Château de Versailles!
-Next up, a few posts on the Petit Trianon, the Queen’s Hamlet, and the Grand Trianon.
+Next up, a few posts on the Petit Trianon, the Hameau de la Reine, and the Grand Trianon (the history behind it, as well as a tour of the residence).
 Thank you for reading!